Neelkanth-khithani/Disease-Prediction-Using-ML/README.md

 ## Description

+The primary objective of this research is to develop a machine learning-based web application capable of predicting diseases based on user-reported symptoms.
+This project aims to explore and apply various machine learning techniques to enhance predictive accuracy and user experience in healthcare diagnostics.

 The Disease Prediction Using Machine Learning project is an innovative web application developed with Streamlit.
 It harnesses advanced machine learning techniques and algorithms to accurately predict potential diseases based on user-provided symptoms.

 This project represents an Internship Project under [Innovians Technologies](https://innovianstechnologies.com/), aimed at deepening insights into machine learning applications in predictive healthcare.